OCR-D/ocr-d.github.io/v2.2.1/docs/guide.md

   * [Specification](https://ocr-d.github.io): Formal specifications
-  * [Glossary](https://ocr-d.github.io/glossary): A glossary of terms in the OCR domain as used throughout our documenation
+  * [Glossary](https://ocr-d.github.io/glossary): A glossary of terms in the OCR domain as used throughout our documentation

 ## Bootstrapping